chenjr0719/AFS-docs/docs/portal/workspace.md

 In **Online Code IDE**, you can define some customize configurations like **memory**, **disk**, or **requirements** for your analytic by declaring a **manifest** at the first cell.

-Here is an basic example:
+An example is as follows:
 ```python
 manifest = {
     'memory': 2048,